thustorage/nvm-datastructure/uTree/README.md

 ### Key-Value Store Evaluation

 * We use Redis, an in-memory key-value store to evaluate μTree in real-world environments.
-Redis is modied to support multi-thread execution, and we replace its storage engine with our index structures.
+Redis is modified to support multi-thread execution, and we replace its storage engine with our index structures.
 * Execute the following commands.
 Remember to modify `src/Makefile` before `make` to add funcForC.o to compilation.

 ```